LilyTronics/lily_data_logger_software/docs/udp_interface.rst

 Ethernet UDP interface
 ======================

 This interface is using the standard Python socket library.
-This interface is transfers packages over an Ethernet connection using the UDP protocol.
-The UDP protocol is not a secure protocol and messages can be lost without knowing it.
+This interface transfers packages over an Ethernet connection using the UDP protocol.
+The UDP protocol is not a reliable protocol and messages can be lost without knowing it.
+The advantage is that UDP is faster than TCP.
 The interface has the following parameters:

 ================ ================================= ================================== =========
  Parameter        Description                       Possible values                    Default